-We organise learning programs, impact-driven research and community activities at locations in Melbourne, Vietnam, Singapore, Barcelona, Hong Kong and beyond.
+We deliver learning programs, research and engagement activities at locations in Melbourne, Vietnam, Singapore, Barcelona, Hong Kong and beyond.

-This range of activity creates an amazing mix of skill and culture, linked by technology, travel, community and partnership.
-The fundamental role of mutual respect and cultural understanding in all the places and communities where we live, work and learn, also drives our focus on creating trust and mutual respect across our global network of activity.

-We also reflect on and acknowledge our landmark history.
-The unceded lands of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nations, on which our Melbourne City campus stands, have for thousands of years been an important meeting place between nations and cultures.
+This range of activity creates an amazing mix of skill and culture, linked by technology, travel, values, community and partnership.
+The basic importance of mutual respect and cultural understanding in all the places and history.
+The unceded lands of the Woi Wurrung and Boon Wurrung language groups of the eastern Kulin Nations, on which our Melbourne City campus stands, have for thousands of years been an important meeting place between nations and cultures.